0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 meterpreter >
 ```
 ![](/images/hackthebox/unattended/17.png)
-#### Note : I stopped the python server before starting the listener because both of them use port 80.
+<br> Note : I stopped the python server before starting the listener because both of them use port 80.
 <br>
 <hr>
-### Shell as guly, User Flag
+## Shell as guly, User Flag
-#### There is only one user on the box : `guly`, and we can't access the home directory :
+<br> There is only one user on the box : `guly`, and we can't access the home directory :
 ```
 www-data@unattended:/tmp$ ls -la /home
 ls -la /home